 The transition to CE brought about transformative results for the maquiladora:

-- Rapid Prototyping: The development and approval time for prototypes were slashed from three months to just one, a significant acceleration.
+- Rapid Prototyping: The development and approval time for prototypes was reduced from three months to one, a significant acceleration.

 - Enhanced Process Design: With a more robust design process, potential design problems, operator errors, and bottlenecks were proactively identified and addressed.

 - Cost Efficiencies: The company saw a 39.4% reduction in losses from raw material replacements and reworks.
-Additionally, they achieved a cost saving of 22.86%.
+Additionally, they achieved a 22.86% cost savings.

 The case of the textile maquiladora in Tijuana serves as a testament to the transformative power of concurrent engineering.
 While the shift from SE to CE requires a change in organizational culture and a commitment to training and collaboration, the potential benefits in terms of efficiency, cost savings, and product quality are substantial.
 As industries worldwide grapple with the challenges of a dynamic market, the principles of CE offer a path to resilience and growth.